sushaan-k/MITRE-MCP/README.md

+# MITRE-MCP

-# MCP Agentic AI Framework for MITRE ATT&CK Mapping
+## MCP Agentic AI Framework for MITRE ATT&CK Mapping

 This project implements a Model Context Protocol (MCP) framework for an Agentic AI system that maps cyber threats to the MITRE ATT&CK framework.